EdwardJWalsh/battleship/README.md

 ![image](https://github.com/EdwardJWalsh/battleship/assets/155949281/75121d41-1e70-4e51-8ae7-cff9bc1e6261)

-Player recieves error message if data that is not a number is entered
+Player receives error message if data that is not a number is entered

 ![image](https://github.com/EdwardJWalsh/battleship/assets/155949281/384d658e-64b0-4fff-9d70-6d05be420b41)

-Player recieves error message if co-ordinates are outside the range of the board
+Player receives error message if co-ordinates are outside the range of the board

 ![image](https://github.com/EdwardJWalsh/battleship/assets/155949281/e4fde7e5-897f-4f56-a9fa-bbd95f73a78e)

+## Data Model

+__Board Class:__
+Attributes:
+* size: Size of the board (assumed to be a square grid).
+* grid: 2D list representing the board with cells initialized to 'O' (ocean).

+Methods:
+* print_board(hide_ships=False): Prints the current state of the board.

+__Ship Class__
+Attributes:
+* row: Row position of the ship.
+* col: Column position of the ship.

+__Player Class__
+Attributes:
+* name: Name of the player.
+* board: Instance of the Board class representing the player's game board.
+* ships: List containing instances of the Ship class representing the player's ships.

+__Functions:__
+* initialize_game(player_name): Initializes the game by creating a player instance and setting up the player's game board.
+* place_ship(board, ship): Places a ship on the specified board.
+* print_boards(player_board, computer_board): Prints both the player's and computer's game boards.
+* game_play(player): Function to manage the gameplay, including turns, ship placement, and input handling.
+* main(): Entry point of the program, prompts the user to enter their name, initializes the game, and starts gameplay.

+__Dependencies__
+The code does not rely on any external dependencies and can be run using Pythons built in libraries.